 Stand Up Front Placket

-The stand up front placket provides extra support for the collar and helps it stand very well.
-This placket also looks like the standard front placket, but it is made of a special hard fusion interlining on the back of the placket.
+This type of placket shirt provides extra support for the collar and helps it stand very well.
+This front placket also looks like the standard front placket, but it is made of a special hard fusion interlining on the back of the placket.

 Stand Up French Front

-The updated version of the placketless design, this one uses rigid fusion on both the front and back (buttonholes and buttons) sides of the placket.
+The updated version of the placketless design, this front placket uses rigid fusion on both the front and back (buttonholes and buttons) sides of the dress shirt placket.

 The rigid fusion lining provides extra support, ensuring that your collar will stand well regardless of whether you wear a jacket or not.
 It looks like the standard French front, but due to the fusion, the fabric does not wrinkle around the buttonhole.

 This kind of sports casual shirt placket is often used for many types of casual shirts.
-The fabric is also folded back to create a front look, but the lacing is shorter due to only having three buttons.
+The fabric is also folded back to create a front look with a visible placket, but the lacing is shorter due to only having three buttons.
 To wear comfortably, just put the shirt on your head and secure three buttons.

 The Western Front combines the Soft Front placket with elongated, stylized yoke details along the shoulders.
 As a casual design option, Western Front will automatically set the yoke to the Western yoke style to complete the look.